-Students from the University of Arkansas, teacher education programs will be eligible to participate in a 17 day faculty led study abroad experience in Ireland.
-Students (UA) will be hosted by the University of Limerick (UL) and The University College Dublin in Ireland.
+Students from the University of Arkansas' teacher education programs will be eligible to participate in a 17-day faculty led study abroad experience in Ireland.
+U of A students will be hosted by the University of Limerick and the University College Dublin in Ireland.
 Students will visit four primary schools, where they will teach a variety of lessons in K-6 classrooms.
-UA students will also meet with UL faculty to learn about college programs and life experiences in Ireland.
-Additionally, UA students will participate in several one-hour lectures that provide an overview of the Irish education system, culture, and history.
-Finally, UA students will also visit historical and cultural sites throughout Ireland, connecting what they see and experience with their future career as a K-12 educator.
+U of A students will also meet with UL faculty to learn about college programs and life experiences in Ireland.
+Additionally, U of A students will participate in several hour-long lectures that provide an overview of the Irish education system, culture and history.
+Finally, U of A students will visit historical and cultural sites throughout Ireland, connecting what they see and experience with their future career as K-12 educators.

 Community Health Nursing in Ghana